 - For the virtual machine configuration file and for each virtual disk, select Browse, and select a datastore or Storage DRS cluster.

 Note: Configuration files cannot be stored on a PMem datastore.

 - (Optional) If you selected a Storage DRS cluster and do not want to use Storage DRS with this virtual machine, select Disable Storage DRS for this virtual machine and select a datastore within the Storage DRS cluster.

 - Click Next.

 - Select a destination network for all VM network adapters connected to a valid source network and click Next.

 You can click Advanced to select a new destination network for each VM network adapter connected to a valid source network.

-You can migrate a virtual machine networks to another distributed switch in the same or to another data center or vCenter Server.
+You can migrate a virtual machine network to another distributed switch in the same or to another data center or vCenter Server.

 vCenter Server moves the virtual machine to the new host or storage location.